 Get ready: Set a quit date.
 Make changes to your environment, such as throwing out all cigarettes and ashtrays in your home or car.
 Think about any past quit attempts, what worked?
 What didn’t work?

 Get support: Research shows that you have a better chance of being successful if you have help.
 Tell your family, friends, and co-workers that you plan to quit.
 Talk to your healthcare provider, and get individual, group or telephone counseling.
-Find Freedom from Tobacco support groups near you.

 Learn new skills: When you first try to quit, change your routine such as taking a different route to work or drinking tea instead of coffee.
 Try to distract yourself from urges to smoke, try: talking to someone, exercising, writing in a journal, or drinking lots of water.